Blog

 By: American Heritage 06.30.22 3 minute read

 Albert Einstein once said, “Logic will take you from A to B. Imagination will take you everywhere.”
 More and more Americans are imagining new ways to earn extra income and achieve financial freedom.
-According to a recent survey, nearly half of all full-time workers in the U.S. are currently pursuing some type of employment or entrepreneurial venture in addition to their regular day jobs.
+According to a recent survey, roughly one in four Americans (about 7%) are currently pursuing some type of employment or entrepreneurial venture in addition to their regular day jobs.
 While many are happy to keep their side hustles on the side, others are dreaming bigger.
 Are you curious about growing your part-time passion project into a full-fledged business?
 Read on for seven valuable tips.

 READ THE ARTICLE